Aiden closes $750,000 seed round in its quest to amplify marketers

 Facebook opens up 360-degree live streaming to all

-Aiden, a London-based startup building a machine learning-powered personal assistant to save mobile marketers time and money, closed a $750,000 seed round today from Kima Ventures and a number of angels including Nicolas Pinto, Pierre Valade and Jonathan Wolf.
+Aiden, a London-based startup building a machine learning-powered personal assistant to save mobile marketers time and money, closed a $750,000 seed round today from Kima Ventures and a number of angels, including Nicolas Pinto, Pierre Valade and Jonathan Wolf.
 The team first demoed the capabilities of its service on the stage of TechCrunch Disrupt as a Battlefield finalist.

 In recent years, marketers have begun to suffer information paralysis from the flood of new monitoring platforms on the market.
 Rather than create an entirely new end-to-end solution, Aiden merely wants to help marketers get at the data they need faster.